jasylwong/wepick/README.md

 __________________________________________________________________________________________________________________

 [Outline](#Outline) | [Specifications](#Specifications) | [User stories](#User_stories) | [Accessing the app](#Accessing_the_app) | [Tech stack](#Tech_stack) | [Example use](#Example_use) | [Future work](#Future_work)

+An app for helping users decide what films to watch together.
+[Click here](https://wepick.herokuapp.com) to see the app in action.

 ## <a name="Outline">Outline</a>